 Ontario Nature is a conservation organization that protects wild species and spaces through conservation, education and public engagement.

-Trent University - Indigenous Environmental Science / Studies
+Trent University - Indigenous Environmental Studies and Sciences

 For more than 50 years, Trent has incorporated traditional teachings and perspectives into its curricular and extra-curricular programming.
 In fact, Trent’s groundbreaking leadership in Indigenous Studies dates back to our beginnings, when we became the first university in Canada, and only the second in North America, to establish an academic department dedicated to the study of Indigenous peoples and Indigenous knowledges.